College of Liberal Arts & Social Sciences > Academics > The Art School > Faculty > Mary Ann Papanek-Miller

 and interview with Bro.
 Mark Elder-Radio DePaul at https://soundcloud.com/thebuffalobrohalfhour/9-11-18-mapapanekmillerwav; 2014 “M.A.
 Papanek-Miller and Jenni Brant”, (2-person exhibition), Rolland Dille Center for the Arts Gallery, Minnesota State University, Moorhead MN; 2013 “The Elastic Past”, (4-person exhibition-brochure), The Yellowstone Art Museum, Billings MT, “… go forward till you come to a castle”, (3-person exhibition), William and Florence Schmidt Art Center, Southwestern Illinois College, Belleville IL; 2011 “Summer Show”, (small group exhibition), Jean Albano Gallery, Chicago IL; 2010 “Under The Influence Of Ducks”, (solo exhibition and brochure), the Mitchell Museum-Main Gallery; Cedarhurst Center for the Arts, Mt Vernon IL; 2009 “A Snowman Cares For Our Memory of Water”, (solo exhibition and catalogue), the Missoula Art Museum, Missoula MT; 2008 “Looking for Alice; you won’t know who to trust”, (solo exhibition and brochure), Jack Olson Gallery, Northern Illinois University, DeKalb IL; 2007 “Advice From A Caterpillar”, (featured artist), Northern State University, President’s Gallery, Aberdeen, SD; and 2006: ArtView: ”… and the dish ran away with the spoon- Current Works by M.A.
 Papanek-Miller”, (featured artist), The Plains Art Museum, Fargo,

 She was one of the recipients of the 2004 State of Minnesota Artist Initiative Grants to individual artists co-supported by the National Endowment for the Arts.
 She completed a large commissioned art work funded by a grant from the Seattle Arts Commission for the federal justice center building in Seattle Washington which opened to the public in November 2002.
-She is a Professor and Chair of the Department of Art, Media, and Design at DePaul University in Chicago (firstname.lastname@example.org); formerly she served in the same capacity at The University of Montana, Bemidji State University in Minnesota, Cornish College of the Arts in Seattle; and she was a full-time faculty member at The Glassell School of Art, the Museum of Fine Arts Houston.
+She is a Professor and Director of The Art School at DePaul University in Chicago (firstname.lastname@example.org); formerly she served in the same capacity at The University of Montana, Bemidji State University in Minnesota, Cornish College of the Arts in Seattle; and she was a full-time faculty member at The Glassell School of Art, the Museum of Fine Arts Houston.
 Currently her art work is being shown by Jean Albano Gallery in Chicago.
 She lives and works between Chicago Illinois and the woods/lake country of rural northern Minnesota.